boazbk/tcs/lec_26_quantum_computing.md

 >_"The only difference between a probabilistic classical world and the equations of the quantum world is that somehow or other it appears as if the probabilities would have to go negative"_, Richard Feynman, 1981

 There were two schools of natural philosophy in ancient Greece.
-_Aristotle_ believed that objects have an _essence_ that explains their behavior, and a theory of the natural world has to refer to the _reasons_ (or "final cause" to use Aristotle's language) as to why they exhibit certain phenonmena.
+_Aristotle_ believed that objects have an _essence_ that explains their behavior, and a theory of the natural world has to refer to the _reasons_ (or "final cause" to use Aristotle's language) as to why they exhibit certain phenomena.
 _Democritus_ believed in a purely mechanistic explanation of the world.
 In his view, the universe was ultimately composed of elementary particles (or _Atoms_) and  our observed phenomena arise from the interactions between these particles according to some local rules.
 Modern science (arguably starting with Newton) has embraced Democritus' point of view, of a mechanistic or "clockwork" universe of particles and forces acting upon them.